cojamalo/DATA-JHU-Exploratory-Plots-1/README.md

 ### Submission by Connor Lenio.
 Email: cojamalo@gmail.com
 Completion Date: Mar 19, 2017

-The following are the instructions for implementing the construct_plots.R script with the source data to create the four desired plots.
+The following are the instructions for implementing the plot#.R series of scripts with the source data to create the four desired plots.

 ### Working Directory
 Please make sure your working directory contains the uncompressed contents from https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip